-U.N. nuclear watchdog says it has lost contact with Chernobyl’s monitoring systems
+Chernobyl plant disconnected from power grid; Ukraine demands cease-fire for urgent repairs

 The building containing the exploded reactor from 1986 was covered in 2017 by an enormous shelter aimed at containing radiation still leaking from the accident.
 Robots inside the shelter work to dismantle the destroyed reactor and gather up radioactive waste.
 It’s expected to take until 2064 to finish safely dismantling the reactors.

-IAEA Director General Rafael Grossi said Ukrainian authorities have told the agency that it was “increasingly urgent” to rotate out the Chernobyl plant’s 210 technical employees and guards to ensure “safe management” amid “worsening” conditions.
+IAEA Director General Rafael Mariano Grossi said Ukrainian authorities have told the agency that it was “increasingly urgent” to rotate out the Chernobyl plant’s 210 technical employees and guards to ensure “safe management” amid “worsening” conditions.
 They have been working at the plant since Russian forces took control.

 “I’m deeply concerned about the difficult and stressful situation facing staff at the Chornobyl nuclear power plant and the potential risks this entails for nuclear safety,” Grossi said.
 “I call on the forces in effective control of the site to urgently facilitate the safe rotation of personnel there.”